By Aryn Lloyd, ACE Certified Health Coach, Rock Valley Physical Therapy

 Explore water activities, yoga, tai chi or graceful dance moves.
 Check your footwear and make sure you have proper shoes for stability while being active.

 Flexibility: Being more flexible is defined by the range of motion around your joints.
 How flexible you are is determined by the health of your tendons, ligaments, and muscles that surround your joints.

-Flexibility exercises can aid in increased blood flow, and decrease injury and pain.
+Flexibility exercises can aid in increased blood flow and decreased injury and pain.
 Many flexibility exercises can be done in the comfort of your own home!

 Exercise Rx for Flexibility: An exercise class or personal trainer can be a great way to learn proper stretching techniques.

 Try stretching the body parts you use for your everyday tasks like getting down and up from the floor, side to side neck stretches, bending over, legs and back stretches by lying on a mat or soft floor.